kakilian/jubilant-octo-robot/README.md

    - A progress tracker will display your current question number out of the total 10 questions, helping you keep track of your journey through the quiz.

 5. **Timer**:
-   - The quiz features a timer that starts as soon as you click the "Start Quiz" button.
+   - The quiz features a 60 second-timer that starts as soon as you click the "Start Quiz" button.
 This adds an element of challenge, encouraging you to think quickly and answer promptly.

 6. **Completing the Quiz**:
    - After answering all 10 questions, you will be taken to the final score section.
 Here, your total score will be displayed, along with feedback based on your performance.